mj1786629/javaScript-projects/README.md

-# JavaScript Series

-This are the list of projects that we are building in our Javascript series on Instagram.
+This are the list of projects that we are building in our Javascript series

 ## How to make?

-Go to my Instagram page [@coding_dev_](https://www.instagram.com/coding_dev_/) to learn making of this JavaScript Projects.

 ## List of Projects covered: